I am a duck breeder who relocated from urban life in Tampa, FL, to a rural mountainous area outside of Radford, VA.

 For this article, I used the duck comparison chart data from Metzer Farms, my personal experience raising ducks, and research data.
 I hope that all of this information will help you decide on the best duck breed for your egg-laying needs.

-The Best Ducks for Eggs
+The 4 Best Duck Breeds for Laying Eggs

 They produce the biggest eggs.